prestevez/dna2proteins/README.md

 # dna2proteins
-A Python script to translate DNA sequences to protein sequences

 This Python script was produced as part of the course *Introduction to Scientific Programming in Python* of the UCL Graduate School.

 More information on the course can be found on its [home page](http://www.cs.ucl.ac.uk/scipython/).